AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 17. Enabled some of the quick script cmd buttons.
 18. Fixed map screen going 3D with collision tab open
 19. Added New Movement names and changed some of the old ones
+20. Replaced flag search with "Search any command"
+21. Changed row numbers to hex in Text Editor